Nischal213/Nischal-s-A-Level-Project/README.md

                 if button['state'] == 'normal':
                     username = place_holder_box.get()
                     email = place_holder_box2.get()
+                    #Using the cursor to check if anyone else has the same username
                     cursor.execute(
-                        f'SELECT username FROM user_info WHERE username = "{username}"') username_row = cursor.rowcount
+                        f'SELECT username FROM user_info WHERE username = "{username}"')
+                    #cursor.rowcount function allows us to check if any rows were affected when searching for the username
+                    #If a row was affected then the rowcount would be greater than 0 indicating that someone already has the username
+                    username_row = cursor.rowcount
+                    #Using the cursor to check if anyone else has the same email
                     cursor.execute(
                         f'SELECT email FROM user_info WHERE email = "{email}" ')
+                    #If a row was affected then the rowcount would be greater than 0 indicating that someone already has the email
                     email_row = cursor.rowcount
+                    #From here
                     if username_row != 0:
                         change = True
                         username_error_string = 'Username already taken'